-- (1) Mr. Pourdad has indicated he will not stand for re-election as a director of the Company at our annual meeting of stockholders to be held in July 2024. - (2) Member of the nominating and governance committee. - (3) Member of the audit committee. - (4) Member of the compensation committee.
+- (1) Member of the nominating and governance committee.

+- (2) Member of the audit committee.

+- (3) Member of the compensation committee.

 Executive Officers

 Ali Kashani co-founded Serve Robotics Inc. in January 2021 and has served as its Chief Executive Officer and a member of the board of directors of Serve since then.
 Prior to co-founding Serve, he served as Vice President of Postmates, an on-demand food delivery platform, from July 2017 to January 2021.
 Prior to Postmates, Dr. Kashani was the co-founder and Chief Technology Officer at Neurio Technology, Inc., a smart home technology company acquired by Generac Power Systems, Inc. (NYSE: GNRC) in 2019.
 Dr. Kashani is an inventor with 15 granted or pending patents.
 Dr. Kashani received both his Bachelor of Science in Computer Engineering and his Doctorate in Robotics from the University of British Columbia and was awarded Natural Sciences and Engineering Research Council of Canada's Alexander Graham Bell Canada Graduate Scholarship.
 We believe Dr. Kashani is qualified to serve on our board of directors due to the institutional knowledge he brings as Co-Founder and Chief Executive Officer of the Company and his business and robotics experience.